jiafangtao/player.js/README.md

 # player.js
-A Javascript library to play audio files as long as images or pdf files.
+A Javascript library to play audio files along with images or pdf files.